Speech scroll: Mesoamerica

 Speech scrolls are found throughout the Mesoamerica area.
-An early example is a Olmec ceramic cylinder seal dated to c.
+An early example is an Olmec ceramic cylinder seal dated to c.
 650 BC, where two lines emit from a bird's mouth followed by glyphs proposed to be "3 Ajaw," a ruler's name.
 The murals of the Classic era site at Teotihuacan are filled with speech scrolls, in particular tableaus in the Tepantitla compound—this mural, for example, has more than 20 speech scrolls.

 In Mesoamerica, speech-scrolls are usually oriented upwards along the longest outer edge so that the central element (or "tongue") curves downward as it spirals.
 Some Mesoamerican scrolls are divided lengthwise with each side given a different shade.
 Glyphs or similar markings rarely appear on the Mesoamerican speech scroll, although "tabs"—small, triangular or square blocks—are sometimes seen along the outer edge.
 If the speech scroll represents a tongue, then the tabs may represent teeth, but their meaning or message, if any, is not known.